xerk-dot/weather-data-challenge/write-up.md

 - Used AI to help set up the basic project structure and dependencies
 - Key prompt: "Help me create a Python project structure for a weather data ingestion system that uses DuckDB and xarray"
-- The AI provided a good starting point with the basic directory structure and requirements.txt
+- The AI provided a good starting point with the basic directory structure and requirements.txt The AI was particularly helpful in setting up the project structure, but required careful guidance to ensure it matched the exact requirements.
+For example:
+- Had to be specific about using DuckDB with the exact schema
+- Needed to ensure the CLI interface matched requirements exactly
+- Required multiple iterations to get the package structure right for proper installation

 #### GRIB2 File Processing Challenges
 The most complex part was handling the GRIB2 file format and coordinate systems.
 Key challenges:
 1. Longitude conversion between -180/180 and 0/360 systems
 2. Finding nearest grid points efficiently
 3. Handling the time dimension correctly
+4. Variable mapping complexities:
+   - Different GRIB2 packages use different naming conventions
+   - Had to map between human-readable names and GRIB2 shortNames
+   - Required careful validation of each variable's units and levels
+5. Memory management with large files:
+   - Initial implementations loaded entire files into memory
+   - Had to optimize to process only required variables
+   - Needed to handle file cleanup properly

 #### Major Errors and Solutions